How A Warmer Climate Helped Shape Harvey

 The rain just won't stop.
-More than two days after Hurricane Harvey made landfall on the Texas coast, it continues to dump water across the region.
+More than two days after Hurricane Harvey made landfall on the Texas coast, the downgraded storm continues to dump water across the region.

 So much rain has fallen in the Houston area that the National Weather Service has had to revamp its charts.

 Climate researchers agree that climate change can be partially to blame for the devastation.
-Here how it has (and hasn't) shaped the course of the storm.
+Here's how it has (and hasn't) shaped the course of the storm.

 Climate change may have helped Harvey to form and intensify